webmate-io/webmate-sdk-js/README.md

 In order to use this SDK, you need to have an account at webmate SaaS or a commercial on-premise installation.
 Please contact Testfabrik (info@testfabrik.com) if you are interested in evaluating webmate.

+## webmate API

+Although, the SDK provides a number of features and convenience wrappers it doesn't exhaust the full potential of the webmate API.
+See the REST API [Swagger documentation](https://app.webmate.io/api/swagger) for a comprehensive summary of the webmate functionalities.